Financial Aid Information

-Southern Miss students requiring financial aid should contact the Office of International Programs Office before requesting a study-abroad financial aid application from the university's Financial Aid Office.
-You must complete the 2012-2013_SAFAF form in order for the Financial Aid office to process your summer study abroad financial aid.
+Southern Miss students requiring financial aid should contact the Office of International Programs before completing the 2013-2014 Application for Finanacial Assistance to Study Abroad.
+Also remember, you must complete the 2013-2014 FAFSA form in order for the Financial Aid office to process your study abroad financial aid.
 After you have completed the form please return it to our office via email (email@example.com), fax (601-266-5699) or in person (International Center 401).
 We will sign it and forward it on to the Financial Aid Office on your behalf.

 Pell Grants, faculty/staff dependent scholarships, faculty/staff tuition waivers, and graduate assistantships are also accepted.
 Students are advised to begin the financial aid process well in advance of these deadlines.

 Consortium school students should contact their home school's international or study abroad program office to find out how to apply for financial aid.

 Non-Southern Miss/consortium school students should apply for financial aid through the school in which they are currently enrolled and seeking a degree.
 Financial aid agreements between Southern Miss and other schools are available, if requested.
 If more information is needed, contact the Southern Miss Office of International Programs at 601.266.4344 (fax 601.266.5699).

 NAFSA: Financial Aid for Study Abroad: An Undergraduate Student's Resource

 Financial aid regulations and sources for study abroad differ for undergraduate and graduate students.
 This resource focuses specifically on undergraduate students.